THE ELORA ARTS COUNCIL

 Almost every issue of Communiqué has featured the profile of an

-compiled into the first book entitled ‘Profiles’, now no longer in
+were compiled into the first book entitled ‘Profiles’, now no longer

-awarded the Cultural/Arts Award of Merit, sponsored by the township of
+was awarded the Cultural/Arts Award of Merit, sponsored by the township

 contribution to Centre Wellington’s cultural environment’.